 Ride-hailers and taxi operators are seeing their costs going up, not negligibly due to the fact that they are being forced to classify drivers as employees or to provide some degree of employee-based benefits to the drivers.
 This is in stark contrast to working with independent drivers as part of the freelance-based “gig economy”.

-On the one hand, this could necessitate a raise in prices.
+On the one hand, this could necessitate a rise in prices.
 On the other hand, customers, being highly price-sensitive, are not willing to pay more.
 (Talk about commoditization.)

 What would follow is a further exacerbation of the ride frequency issue.
 With higher prices, ride-hailers would see ride frequency decrease for a significant amount of customers.